Emergency Fund Calculator: How Much Do You Really Need?

 1.1.
 What is an emergency fund?

 An emergency fund is money saved just for urgent financial situations.
 These can include unexpected medical treatments, critical home repairs, or periods without income.
+Knowing exactly when to use an emergency fund is crucial; it should only cover genuine, unavoidable expenses.

 Financial experts often recommend saving between three and six months of essential living costs.